On thermodynamics of compact objects: Microcanonical ensemble

-We now proceed to the example of semi-classical massless gas to demonstrate the idea and identify the corresponding thermodynamic volume.
-The equation of state of semi-classical massless gas can be obtained as the massless limit of the general case, given in (\ref{eos1}), as
+for the metric given in Eq.~(\ref{metric}).
+The $\sqrt{B}$ factor in the bracket accounts for the gravitational redshift and a factor of $\sqrt{A}$ is to treat spatial integral properly.
+The step function $\Theta$ function is included to account for the fact that the total energy of the system at the spatial infinity is fixed in the microcanonical ensemble.
+This function should not be confused with the one used in the one-particle phase space in the canonical ensemble, as in Eq.~(\ref{phasespace}).
+The latter is to find an appropriate definition for conserved energy for each particle~\cite{Padmanabhan:1989qn, Kolekar:2010py} and account for the redshift effect $E(\mathbf{r}_i)\sqrt{B(\mathbf{r}_i)}=E_\infty$.
+Hence it is contained in each of the $N$ integrals in Eq.~(\ref{VPS}) and not explicitly shown here.

-As we mentioned various times, due to the fact that $\rho=3p$ (and hence $\rho,p\propto T^4$), a simple relation arises as $\rho, p\propto B^{-2}$ in consistency with the Tolman's law $T(r) \sqrt{B(r)}=T_{\infty}$ (and $\mu(r) \sqrt{B(r)}=\mu_{\infty}$ since $\mu/T$ is constant as the equilibrium condition in curved spacetime).
-Recall that we prefer to keep the chemical potential $\mu$ non-zero here for the purpose of generality.
-In general case, it is accepted that the chemical potential for the massless gas is zero but here the massless limit is a good approximation for ultra-relativistic gas with small mass and hence non-zero chemical potential.
-So it is informative to keep it as non-vanishing, keeping in mind that the vanishing limit can be simply obtained as $\mu\rightarrow 0$ at the end.
+We now proceed with an example to derive the total entropy from the fundamental relation Eq.~(\ref{Smicrostates}) and identify the corresponding thermodynamic volume.
+For simplicity, we focus on massless semi-classical ideal gas.
+The $N$-particle phase space for this case can simply be found as